skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **guess_file** *(string)* - Default: *'./c0'*

   The **guess_file** determines the name of the file containing orbitals for the initial guess of orbitals for the SSR calculation at the first MD step.
-  This argument is effective only if **guess** = *'read'*.
+  This parameter is effective only if **guess** = *'read'*.
   If the file does not exist, *'dft'* option is requested for the initial guess for the SSR calculation at the first MD step.

 \

 - **reks_rho_tol** *(double)* - Default: *1E-6*

-  REKS SCF cycles are considered converged when the wavefunction error is less than **reks_rho_tol**.
+  The REKS SCF cycles are considered converged when the wavefunction error is less than **reks_rho_tol**.

 \

 - **reks_max_iter** *(integer)* - Default: *1000*

-  This argument determines the maximum number of REKS SCF iterations.
+  This parameter determines the maximum number of the REKS SCF iterations.

 \

 - **shift** *(double)* - Default: *0.3*

-  This argument specifies the level shifting value used in REKS SCF iterations.
+  This parameter specifies the level shifting value used in the REKS SCF iterations.
 It can be helpful to increase **shift** when it is hard to converge the SCC iterations.

 \

 - **state_interactions** *(boolean)* - Default: *False*

-  When **state_interactions** is set to *True*, state-interaction terms are included so that SI-SA-REKS states are generated.
+  When **state_interactions** is set to *True*, state-interaction terms are included so that the SI-SA-REKS states are generated.
   Otherwise, the SA-REKS states are obtained.
 It is valid when ``molecule.nst`` is larger than one.
 In general, it generates more reliable adiabatic states.